Callings

 Here · 1 friend or foe

 Passive: During each intermission, you may create a Soul Trinket, imbuing a small device or curio with the essence of a friendly shade.
-You can only have one Soul Trinket at a time.
-While astrally projected, you can sense the location of this object in the physical plane.
+You may only have one Soul Trinket at a time.
+While Projected, you can sense the location of this object in the physical plane.

-Reaction: When the possessor of your Soul Trinket suffers a light hit, you may spend a balance token to negate the hit or turn it into a hard hit.
-If you are astrally projected, you can use this reaction regardless of the possessor's location.
+Reaction: When the possessor of your Soul Trinket is in your zone and suffers a light hit, you may spend a balance token to negate the hit or turn it into a hard hit.
+If you are Projected, you may use this reaction regardless of the possessor's location.

 You coax a willing shade into a handcrafted vessel, binding spirit to circuitry.
 The shade watches over whoever carries it, and when trouble comes, it intervenes with all the subtlety of a poltergeist.